Boondi raita | boondi ka raita

 Can I use plain boondi?

-Yes, you can use plain boondi but make sure you use to add extra Chilli powder accordingly.
+Yes, you can use plain boondi, but make sure you add extra Chilli powder accordingly.
 For this dahi boondi recipe, I have used spicy boondi as we prefer that in our home.

 Should I serve the boondi ka raita right after preparing?

 Yes, I would highly recommend serving the raita right after preparing.
 Always avoid premixing boondi as it might turn soggy and also dissolve in curd.
 If you are planning to make the raita for the party.
-Whisk the curd well and mix the spices and keep it ready in the fridge.
-Just before serving add boondi and mix made.
+Whisk the curd well, mix the spices, and keep it ready in the fridge.
+Just before serving, add boondi and mix well.

 Can I use pepper powder instead of Chilli powder?